 Beyond the Classroom (BtC) is a zero-credit, no cost learning experience that takes place outside the traditional classroom.
 It is driven by a student's interests and is flexible in time and place.
-There are three options for BtC Fall Semester 2018.
-Please click the links for descriptions on each BtC group.
+Participate in a BtC learning experience Spring Semester 2019.
+BtC is open to all students.

 Frequently Asked Questions

 Q. When will the Tobacco Use policy take effect?

 A. The policy prohibiting any use of tobacco on college property goes into effect August 1, 2018.

 Q. What is considered a tobacco product and prohibited by the policy?

 A. Any form of tobacco such as cigar, cigarette, snuff, chewing tobacco, smokeless pouches, loose-leaf tobacco, pipes, hookah, e-cigarettes, e-cigars, and any electronic oral device not specifically approved by the U.S. Food and Drug administration for use in medical treatment.

 A. All College and dental clinic employees, students, visitors, and contractors must comply with the policy.